 Plus, Indonesia is made up of 17,508 islands; so, it’s pretty important for our island-based reading list.

 An inspiring Indonesian novel set on Belitong Island, watch as these impoverished students and their teacher, Lintang, fight for their educations and futures.

 The Rainbow Troops is full of ambiance and showcases daily Indonesian life in both its struggles and beauty.
 Watch as the narrator, Ikal, comes of age.

 The Rainbow Troops is also one of the great (but hard to find in the U.S.) Indonesian movies to watch.

-One of my favorite mysteries of 2020, The Guest List by Lucy Foley transports readers to an island off of the coast of Connemara, Ireland.
+One of our favorite mysteries and island novels of 2020, The Guest List by Lucy Foley transports readers to an island off the coast of Connemara, Ireland.

-As travelers, we loved exploring Connemara Loop filled with surreal landscapes, a national park, and endless coastal towns.
-If you like Agatha Christie, I think you’ll enjoy The Guest List.
+As travelers, we loved exploring the Connemara Loop filled with surreal landscapes, a national park, and endless coastal towns.
+Oh, and sheep!

 Ferry over to this creepy Irish island with a looming graveyard and bog, foreshadowing one disastrous wedding weekend.